+Our audit approach

+Overview

-Our audit approach Overview Key audit matter • Impairment assessment of investment in a joint venture As part of designing our audit, we determined meteriality and assessed the risks of meterial misster amount in the
+Key audit matter • Impairment assessment of investment in a joint venture

-As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
+As part of designing our audit, we determined materiality and assessed the risks of mate misstatement in the financial statements.
+In particular, we considered where managem made subjective judgements; for example, in respect of significant accounting estimates t involved making assumptions and considering future events that are inherently uncertain. in all of our audits, we also addressed the risk of management override of internal contra including among other matters consideration of whether there was evidence of bias t represented a risk of material misstatement due to fraud.

-We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the financial statements as a whole, taking into account the structure of the Company, the accounting processes and controls, and the industry in which the Company operates.
+We tailored the scope of our audit in order to perform sufficient work to enable us to prov an opinion on the financial statements as a whole, taking into account the structure of Company, the accounting processes and controls, and the industry in which the Compa operates

-Key audit matters
+Kev audit matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of m significance in our audit of the financial statements of the current period.
+These matters w addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.